Environmental product manager

 You'll get training on the job and could work towards more senior positions.

-Getting work experience in a relevant role can help you break into the environmental sector.
+Getting work experience in a relevant role can help you build the skills and experience you’ll need to become an environmental product manager.
 Search for opportunities on Volunteer Scotland.

 A driving licence is not essential – but may be useful.